solliancenet/dp-203-v2/Instructions/Labs/04/README.md

     ![The cell output is displayed.](media/sql-on-demand-output.png "SQL output")

-    The read permissions to the Parquet file assigned to us through the `tailwind-readers` security group, which then is granted RBAC permissions on the storage account through the **Storage Blob Data Reader** role assignment, is what enabled us to view the file contents.
+    The read permissions to the Parquet file assigned to us through the `tailwind-readers-<suffix>` security group, which then is granted RBAC permissions on the storage account through the **Storage Blob Data Reader** role assignment, is what enabled us to view the file contents.

-    However, since we removed our account from the **Storage Blob Data Owner** role, and we did not add our account to the `tailwind-history-owners` security group, what if we try to write to this directory?
+    However, since we removed our account from the **Storage Blob Data Owner** role, and we did not add our account to the `tailwind-history-owners-<suffix>` security group, what if we try to write to this directory?

     Let's give it a try.